squidfunk/mkdocs-material/docs/reference/code-blocks.md

-Code annotations offer a comfortable and friendly way to attach arbitrary content to specific sections of code blocks by adding numeric markers in block and inline comments in the language of the block.
+Code annotations offer a comfortable and friendly way to attach arbitrary content to specific sections of code blocks by adding numeric markers in block and inline comments in the language of the code block.
 Add the following to `mkdocs.yml` to enable them globally:

 ``` yaml